promised-ai/redpoll-website/content/blog/explainable-problems.md

 # Capturing the spirit of XAI

-To use AI in high-risk high impact domains, we need AI that are completely transparent and intuitive to the humans that will be using them.
+To use AI in high-risk high-impact domains, we need AI that are completely transparent and intuitive to the humans that will be using them.
 This is the spirit of XAI.
 The unfortunate use of the word *explanation* has permitted researchers to continue to use dangerous and inappropriate AI models as long as they can develop additional wrapper models to generate plausible explanations for decisions or predictions.
 But some AI researchers have taken different approaches, focusing instead on *interpretable* models whose workings can be intuitively understood by human users, or by focusing on embedding machine knowledge directly into human users through *teaching*.

-Interpretable models are trivially explainable.
+**Interpretable models** are trivially explainable.
 The difficulty is that making models that are interpretable, general, and powerful is really, really hard.
 Then there's making them fast...

-Teaching is a promising approach.
+**Teaching** is a promising approach.
 If we can transfer machine knowledge into a human, then we no longer need to ask an AI questions about its behaviour.
 Those questions become introspection.
 I can decide how I feel about making a decision based on what the machine has taught me.
 If I feel icky, I can step back and start figuring out why.
 The issue with teaching is that it is hard.
 Computationally, it involves recursive reasoning between teacher and learner, which is hard to make work for complex knowledge.

 But of course, these are temporary problems.
 The future is bright for explainable AI (maybe a name change would be nice), and I think we're on the cusp of a major paradigm shift.
 AI has been going down the wrong path for a long time; users are butting up hard against its limits, and are eager to fix them.